Madeira

 If

-you like sand with your sun, and beaches with your bathing, then please
+you like sand with your sun, and beaches with your bathing, then you

-all on Madeira.
-If you want to swim, you have to either stick to the
+Elsewhere, if you want to swim, you have to either stick to the hotel

-swimming pools or pay a visit to the other nearby inhabited island
+swimming pools, visit the spa in Funchal, pay a visit to the other

 Madeira

-distance you travel horizontally you also double by travelling vertically!
+any distance you travel horizontally you also doubled by travelling

 The highest mountain, Pico Ruivo, is 6,109 feet, so don't underestimate